 Salt & Pepper: to season the stuffing.

-HOW TO MAKE MEXICAN QUINOA STUFFED PEPPERS
+HOW TO MAKE VEGETARIAN MEXICAN STUFFED PEPPERS

 Step 1: Make salsa verde.
 Blend spinach, jalapeño, cilantro, green chiles, onion, garlic and a splash of vegetable broth in a food processor or a blender until smooth.